 You can use our travel insurance comparison tables and Advanced search to find policies that provide this as standard.

 Standalone airline failure insurance Alternatively, you can purchase flight protection separately through a dedicated provider such as ProtectMyHoliday.com - although remember to compare the cost of travel insurance that includes this as standard with travel insurance plus separate airline protection to see which offers better value for money.

 If you're only flying within the EU or leaving/landing at an EU airport, you may not need to take out standalone airline failure insurance as EU regulations mean that you must be given compensation if a flight can't go ahead due to the fault of the airline.

-However it may not be sensible to rely on this alone and so it is worth checking exactly how you might covered if you are flying in the EU.
+However, it may not be sensible to rely on this alone and so it is worth checking exactly how you might be covered if you are flying in the EU.

 Protection against delay and cancellation As well as cancellation and delay caused by a travel company or airline going bust, you might find your trip being put on hold or called off altogether because of strike action, a natural catastrophe, or a breakdown of your plane, train, coach, or bus.